simon-norman/CV/README.md

 **Example**: Cost predictor to be used by construction teams to quickly provide estimates to clients.
 The user inputs a set of parameters about the project, and the predictor provides a prediction by comparing those against historic data from completed projects.
 Developed frontend (Vue) and API (Python - Flask) to query the machine learning model (developed by our data scientist).

 **Impact**: App developed and demoed to quantity surveyors, contractors, and architects, who are keen to use it once there is sufficient historic data.
-We are seeking a partner to help us secure this.